nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 As mentioned above, ChopChop will combine ingredients when you `add` them, provided they have compatible units.
 Combining works as you would expect, and is rather flexible; adding `3 cups` of milk to an existing stock of `400ml` will yield `1.15l`.

-However, you cannot, for example, add `300g` of blueberries to `4` blueberries, as grams and counts are incompatible units.
+However you cannot, for example, add `300g` of blueberries to `4` blueberries, as grams and counts are incompatible units.